Registered members enjoy features on this website not available to the general public... REGISTER TODAY!

 Location: Aundeck-Omni-Kaning Administration Building and Community Centre, 13 Hill Street (off Hwy 540) west of Little Current

-To attend the course, please register online early as seating is limited:
+To attend the course, please 'CLICK' on the register button below:

 Page 1 of 6